-- The Respondent's belief in Affirmative Consent arose from the intoxication or recklessness of the Respondent; - The Respondent did not take reasonable steps, in the circumstances known to the Respondent at the time, to ascertain whether the person affirmatively consented. - F. Consensual Relationships.
-Consensual relationship means a sexual or romantic relationship between two persons who voluntarily enter into such a relationship.
+- The Respondent's belief in Affirmative Consent arose from the intoxication or recklessness of the Respondent; - The Respondent did not take reasonable steps, in the circumstances known to the Respondent at the time, to ascertain whether the person affirmatively consented. - relationship between two persons who voluntarily enter into such a relationship.
 While sexual and/or romantic relationships between members of the University community may begin as consensual, they may evolve into situations that lead to Discrimination, Harassment, Retaliation, Sexual Misconduct, Dating or Domestic Violence, or Stalking subject to this policy.

-A CSU Employee shall not enter into a consensual relationship with a Student or Employee over whom s/he exercises or influences direct or otherwise significant academic, administrative, supervisory, evaluative, counseling, or extracurricular authority.
+A CSU Employee shall not enter into a consensual relationship with a Student or Employee over whom that employee exercises or influences direct or otherwise significant academic, administrative, supervisory, evaluative, counseling, or extracurricular authority.
 In the event such a relationship already exists, each Campus shall develop a procedure to reassign such authority to avoid violations of this policy.